-Each holder of Underwriter's Warrants has advised the Company that during such time as such he may be engaged in a distribution of the Common Shares, such person will: (a) not engage in any stabilization activity in connection with the Company's securities; (b) cause to be furnished to each broker through whom Common Shares included herein may be offered such copies of this Prospectus as may be required by such broker; and (c) not bid for or purchase any securities of the Company or any rights to acquire the Company's securities, or attempt to induce any person to purchase any of the Company's securities or rights other than as permitted under the Securities Exchange Act of 1934.
-The holders of Underwriter's Warrants, and any broker-dealers who participate in the sale of Common Shares, may be deemed to be "underwriters" as defined in the Act.
-Any commissions paid or any discounts or concessions allowed to any such broker-dealers purchase Common Shares as principals, any profits received on the resale of such Common Shares may be deemed to be underwriting discounts and commissions under the Act.
+Each Selling Shareholder and each holder of Warrants and Underwriter's Warrants has advised the Company that during such time as such Selling Shareholder or holder of Warrants or Underwriter's Warrants may be engaged in a distribution of the Common Shares, such person will: (a) not engage in any stabilization activity in connection with the Company's securities; (b) cause to be furnished to each broker through whom Common Shares included herein may be offered such copies of this Prospectus as may be required by such broker; and (c) not bid for or purchase any securities of the Company or any rights to acquire the Company's securities, or attempt to induce any person to purchase any of the Company's securities or rights other than as permitted under the Securities Exchange Act of 1934.
+The Selling Shareholders, the holders of Warrants and Underwriter's Warrants, and any broker-dealers who participate in the sale of Common Shares, may be deemed to be "underwriters" as defined in the Act.
+Any commissions paid or any discounts or concessions allowed to any such broker-dealers and, if any such broker-dealers purchase Common Shares as principals, any profits received on the resale of such Common Shares may be deemed to be underwriting discounts and commissions under the Act.